syntasso/instruqt-kubecon/05-introduce-and-view-controller-specific-logs/assignment.md

 timelimit: 1
 ---

-🕵️ Understanding how the controller is created
+🕵️ Understanding your new controller
 ==============

 When you selected to create a controller along with the Resource, Kubebuilder took care of some key setup:

-1. Start the controller process during application boot
+1. Starts the controller process during application boot
-1. Implement a custom `Reconcile` function run on each resource event
+1. Implements a custom `Reconcile` function to run on each resource event
-1. Configure the controller to know which resource events to listen to
+1. Configures the controller to know which resource events to listen to

 To see the start process, navigate to `main.go:92` in the root of your `Code editor`.
 You will see a section that starts the website controller: